ramner98/linux-booster/README.md

 all comes along with the option to install The excellent kernel liquorix that can upgrade you to a different label of performance or instead you can stay with Ubuntu default kernel and still enjoy great performance.
 The installer also adds the grub-customizer so you can switch between the kernels whenever you want or if necessary.

-It is important to clarify The installation is only for ubuntu-based distributions (this includes Mint and similar distro) and only for new and clean systems!
+It is important to clarify the installation is only for ubuntu-based distributions (this includes Mint and similar distro) and only for new and clean systems!
 This is because the installation overwrites files and settings on the system.If you still want to install On an existing distribution you will need to perform a full backup of the entire system before that!

 I have been using the concept for a year and to this day I have not had any problems but it is worth noting that using an advanced kernels like liquorix can sometimes have an effect on drivers